Grand National Fallers

 Grand National Fallers Today

-The horses who pulled up in the Grand National are:
+The horses that pulled up in the Grand National are:

 This is when the jockey decides that the horse’s chance of winning has gone and therefore decides to pull the horse up for the safety of the horse.